 Game developers require a platform that provides an expression of creativity and performance without additional plugins or extra purchases.
-While there are hundreds of cool game engines on the market, few are as popular with new developers as those that render cross-platform support, use artificial intelligence (AI) and create immersive augmented and virtual reality experiences.
+While there are hundreds of cool game engines on the market, few are as popular with new developers as those rendering cross-platform support, using artificial intelligence (AI), and creating immersive augmented and virtual reality experiences.

 The following list of indie game engines use the most powerful technologies, have the most vibrant online communities for support, and provide the most essential tools and workflows to take your final output to the next level.

-Whether your game is to be played on a PS4, XBox One, Nintendo Switch, Android, iOS, or even the latest Oculus, Hololens 2, Samsung Gear or Google VR, Unreal Engine by Epic Games provides an unmatched experience.
-By far one of the most popular gaming software, Unreal Engine has been around since 1998 powering hundreds of popular games including Batman Arkham series, Dragon Ball Z, Fortnite Battle Royale, and Call of Cthulhu.
+Whether your game is meant to be played in Windows, Linux, macOS, PS4, Xbox One, Nintendo Switch, Android, iOS, or even the latest Oculus, Hololens 2, Samsung Gear, or Google VR, Unreal Engine by Epic Games provides an unmatched experience.
+Unreal Engine is by far one of the most popular gaming software and has been around since 1998 powering hundreds of popular games, including the Batman Arkham series, Dragon Ball Z, Fortnite Battle Royale, and Call of Cthulhu.

 There is only one SDK to develop all the applications.
-Unreal Engine uses its own proprietary gaming language loosely based on Java.
-But you don’t have to “touch a line of code” as the software developers promise, because everything is taken care of using toolsets.
+Unreal Engine uses its proprietary gaming language loosely based on Java, but according to the software developers, you don’t have to “touch a line of code,” as everything is taken care of using toolsets.
 The simulations and advanced APIs leave rich visuals and photosets that are the best in the gaming business.

-Having been in the business for so long, they have learned a lot from their mistakes to create the closest thing you have to an error-free, bug-free experience.
+Having been in the business for so long, Epic has learned a lot from its mistakes.
+Doing so has allowed it to create the closest thing you have to an error-free, bug-free experience.

-The gaming engine is absolutely free to use.
-Once you publish a game, you pay them 5% royalties after the first $3000 per game in a calendar.
-This is really good for someone who just started out as a game developer.
-You don’t have to worry about costs.
-There is only one catch: the access to Unreal’s own marketplace is not free.
+The gaming engine is free to use.
+Once you publish a game, you pay them 5 percent royalties after the first $3,000 per game in a calendar quarter.
+This is good for someone who just started as a game developer.
+You don’t have to worry too much about costs, and there is only one catch: access to Unreal’s marketplace is not free.

-Supporting more than 25 platforms, Unity is a highly ranked gaming engine which prides itself on being “the world’s best real-time development platform.”
-It provides the behind-the-scenes action for some of the most engrossing and imaginative role player games including Escape from Tarkov, Osiris: New Dawn, In the Valley of Gods, Harold Halibut and Sonder.
+Supporting more than 25 platforms, Unity is a highly-ranked gaming engine that prides itself on being “the world’s best real-time development platform.”
+It provides the behind-the-scenes action for some of the most engrossing and imaginative role-playing games, including Escape from Tarkov, Osiris: New Dawn, In the Valley of Gods, Harold Halibut, and Sonder.